johnwcowan/r7rs-work/PathnamesPython.md

 Should path objects be opaque, or is list-of-strings fine?

+I'm assuming some way to decode dirty bytevectors and u16vectors into clean Unicode strings.
+See [R7RS issue 33](https://codeberg.org/scheme/r7rs/issues/33) for a proposal.

 ## Path objects

-A path object belongs to a disjoint type that can be created from a Posix or Windows pathname (a string, a bytevector, or a u16vector) and can be manipulated conveniently and converted back into a pathname.
-Every path object has a *drive* , a *root*, and a list of *components*, all of which are likewise strings, bytevectors, or u16vectors.
+A path object belongs to a disjoint type that can be created from a Posix or Windows pathname (a string) and can be manipulated conveniently and converted back into a pathname.
+Every path object has a *drive* , a *root*, and a list of *components*, all of which are likewise strings.
 The *filename* is the last component.

 ## Parsing